What are the 10 Pharma and Med Device Companies in the USA?

 Products You Might Know: Tylenol, “Acuvue” brand contact lenses, Xarelto

 Presence in the US: Their worldwide headquarters are in New Brunswick, New Jersey, and there are multiple production sites from various related companies across the US.
+At their site in Titusville, New Jersey, the campus is powered almost solely by solar power with sheep being used to keep the grass mown.

 Area: Medical devices